AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Group+mask"></a>

 ### group.mask : ?[<code>SceneNode</code>](#SceneNode)
 The mask shape applied to this group, if any.
 This object is also present in the group's `children` list.
-Though it has no direct visual appearance of its own, the mask affects the entire groups's appearance by clipping all its other content.
+Though it has no direct visual appearance of its own, the mask affects the entire group's appearance by clipping all its other content.

 **Kind**: instance property of [<code>Group</code>](#Group)
 **Read only**: true